AsumVictor/endiAPI/docs/KAFKA_SSL_CERTIFICATE.md

    date

    # SSL certificates are time-sensitive
-   # Ensure your system clock is correct
+   # Ensure the system clock is correct
    ```

 ### Issue 2: Certificate Verification Failed